EXE88/tamizchat-backend/docs/LIVEKIT.md

 **The app does not reach media at all** → test `livekit.url` from the client's own machine: `curl http://<ip>:7880`.

-**The bot plays only one track** → the webhook is not configured (step 5 above).

-**The bot plays nothing at all** → `network.public_host` is empty, or Ingress cannot reach that address.
-Test from inside the container:
-`docker exec tamizchat-ingress wget -qO- http://<server ip>:8080/healthz`
+**The bot says it is playing but nobody hears it** → this is a LiveKit media problem, not a bot one.
+Check that ordinary voice works for people in the room first; if voice is silent too, it is the UDP port or `use_external_ip` above.
+Run the server with `tamizchat run -log debug` to see each track it publishes.

 ---